Sahih Al-Bukhari: The Early Years of Islam: Preface to 1938 Edition

 The author had planned to gradually translate and annotate the entire Sahih al-Bukhari and publish it in forty installments.
 He had completed translation of about thirty chapters.
 Out of these, two chapters were printed in Srinagar, three chapters were printed in Lahore.
 The un-printed manuscript of the rest of the chapters got destroyed due to the violent partition of Indian Subcontinent.
 The 1938 edition is a collection of those five printed installments in book form.

 Preface to 1981 Edition

 The start of the Second World War saw Asad interned by the British Government as an enemy alien; his work on Sahih al-Bukhari continued in the internment.
 Soon after the war ended, the bloody disorder which accompanied the Partition of India (1947) came as a "great personal loss" to Asad.
-Along with his other works, nearly three-quarters of the manuscripts of his annotated translation of Sahih al-Bukhari were barbarically destroyed.
+Along with his other works, nearly three-quarters of the manuscripts of his annotated translation of Sahih al-Bukhari were destroyed.
 This 1981 edition is a republication of 1938 edition, and carries the remnants of that destroyed work.